alshadev/dotnet-grpc/README.md

 # dotnet-grpc
-learning gRPC using .NET for backend services
+Playgorund to learning gRPC using .NET for backend services